 What people are saying about these!

 'Thank you for this recipe.
 When I first made these, someone had taken my peanuts so I substituted with chocolate drops and added a spoonful of peanut butter.
 Amazing!
-Then I purchased more peanuts and got the honey roasted by mistake… I think this mistake was a great one!'
+Then I purchased more peanuts and got the honey roasted by mistakeโฆ I think this mistake was a great one!'

 How to make Peanut Brownies:

-Cream yo butta: Cream the butter and sugar until beautifully pale.
+Step 1: Creamed butter: Cream the butter and sugar until beautifully pale.

-Add the eggs: Beat the eggs until combined.
+Step 2: Add the eggs: Beat the eggs until combined.

-Dries: Add the dry ingredients in and combine until smooth.
+Step 3: Dries: Add the dry ingredients in and combine until smooth.

-Roasted peanuts: Add those dry roasted peanuts and stir until well combined.
+Step 4: Roasted peanuts: Add those dry roasted peanuts and stir until well combined.

-Scoop: Scoop out a portion of the cookie dough and place on your baking tray.
+Step 5: Scoop: Scoop out a portion of the cookie dough and place on your baking tray.

-Bake: Place in the oven and bake.
+Step 6: Bake: Place in the oven and bake.

-Cool: Allow to cool fully before serving.
+Step 7: Cool: Allow to cool fully before serving.

-Serve: Serve alongside a glass of milk.
+Step 8: Serve: Serve alongside a glass of milk.

 FAQ's for the best Peanut Brownies